design-automation/mobius-sim-funcs/documentation/pattern.md

 ## Linear

 **Description:** Creates a set of positions by linear interpolation between the specified coordinates.
+ The

-The `num_positions` parameter specifies the number of positions to be generated between each pair of coordinates.
+`num_positions` parameter specifies the number of positions to be generated between each pair of coordinates.
  The `method` parameter specifies whether to close the loop of coordinates.
 If set to `close`, then positions are also generated between the last and first coordinates in the list.

  For the `num_positions` parameters:
 - `num_positions = 0`: No positions are generated.
 - `num_positions = 1`: No new coordinates are calculated.
-If `close` is true, then positions are generate at all coordinates in the input list.
-If `close` is false, then positions are generate at all coordinates in the input list except the last coordinate (which is ignored).
+If `close` is true, then positions are generated at all coordinates in the input list.
+If `close` is false, then positions are generated at all coordinates in the input list except the last coordinate (which is ignored).
 - `num_positions = 2`: No new coordinates are calculated.
-Positions are generate at all coordinates in the input list.
+Positions are generated at all coordinates in the input list.
 (The `close` parameter has no effect.)
-- `num_positions = 3`: For each pair of coordinates, one additional coordinate
-is calculated by linear interpolation.
+- `num_positions = 3`: For each pair of coordinates, one additional coordinate is calculated by linear interpolation.
-- `num_positions = 4`: For each pair of coordinates, two additional coordinates
-are calculated by linear interpolation.
+- `num_positions = 4`: For each pair of coordinates, two additional coordinates are calculated by linear interpolation.
 - etc

  For example, lets consider a case where you specify three coordinates, set the method to `close` and set `num_positions` to 4.
 In this case, there will be 3 pairs of coordinates, `[0, 1]`, `[1, 2]` and `[2, 0]`.
 For each pair of coordinates, 2 new calculations are calculated.
   This results in a total of 9 coordinates.
 So 9 positions will be generated.

-Returns the list of new position IDs.
+ Returns the list
+  of new position IDs.

 **Parameters:**